How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 Step 1: Fix Your Listing So the Right People Call You

 Your Google listing is often the first thing a homeowner sees.
+That means it needs to be clear, complete, and easy to trust.
 If it is unclear, outdated, or empty, you will attract the wrong calls.

 A) Choose the right categories and services

-• Pick the category that best matches your main service.
+• First, pick the category that best matches your main service.

-• Add the other services you want to sell more of.
+• Next, add the other services you want to sell more of.

-• Use plain language people actually type, like “roof replacement” or “water heater install.”
+• Then, use plain language people actually type, like “roof replacement” or “water heater install.”

 B) Write a clear business description that filters out junk leads

-This is where many companies lose good leads.
-A weak description attracts everyone, including people you cannot help.
+Moreover, this is where many companies lose good leads.
+For example, a weak description attracts everyone, including people you cannot help.

 • Say what you do in simple words